cockroachdb/docs/v19.1/managed-build-a-python-app-with-kubernetes.md

 3. From the **User** dropdown, select `maxroach`.
 4. Select a **Region** to connect to.
 5. From the **Database** dropdown, select `defaultdb`.
-6. Create a `certs` directory on your local workstation and move the `ca.crt` file to the `certs` directory.
+6. Create a `certs` directory on your local workstation.
 7. Click the **Download ca.crt** button.
-8. Move the downloaded ca.cert file to the certs directory.
+8. Move the downloaded `ca.crt` file to the `certs` directory.
 9. On the **Connect from Shell** tab, click **Copy connection string**.

     Replace the `<certs_dir>` placeholders with the path to your `certs` directory.
 Copy the client connection string to an accessible location since you need it to use the built-in SQL client later.